NitinYadav1511/PoseNet-Human-Body-Detection/README.md

 ## Why PoseNet and ml5.js?

 ### PoseNet:
+- PoseNet was developed by Google and was initially released as part of the TensorFlow.js library.
 - PoseNet is a highly efficient pose estimation model capable of detecting keypoints in real-time.
 It is suitable for building human pose tracking applications.
 - It provides a quick and accurate method to identify 17 key body parts such as elbows, wrists, and knees.